-Due to the Conservancy’s connections to preservation projects on numerous Wright buildings, the organization is developing a list of design and construction professionals who have experience working with Wright structures.
+Due to the Conservancy’s connections to preservation projects on numerous Wright buildings, the organization is continuously developing its list of design and construction professionals who have experience working with Wright structures.
 These professionals include architects, landscape architects and interior designers, as well as craftspeople, conservators, and building contractors.
 Such professionals may also have expertise in preparing Historic Structures Reports or National Register of Historic Places nominations.
 Depending on the project, the Conservancy may be able to suggest appropriate preservation professionals.
 If you would like information on professional referrals, or have had a good experience with a professional that you would like to recommend to others, please contact us by email to email@example.com.

 Wright on the Market, the only online listing service dedicated exclusively to Wright-designed structures, can connect the sellers of Wright-designed buildings with buyers who are specifically interested in buying a Wright-designed building, especially preservation-minded buyers.
 The successful sale of a Wright building can be greatly assisted by engaging a real estate professional who is experienced in the sale of historic properties in general and Wright buildings in particular.
 The Conservancy has worked with some real estate brokers and appraisers in different parts of the United States who may be able to assist in the sale of a Wright property.